Does travel insurance cover me for plastic surgery overseas?

 - Do your research.
 It’s crucial that you investigate the quality of the medical facility you plan on visiting to make sure it is properly accredited.
 Does the facility have the same standards of care as an Australian hospital?
 Do the devices and items they use meet Australian standards?

 - Choosing a surgeon.
 You’ll also need to research the treating doctor and find out their level of experience, qualifications and accreditation.
 For example, are they a member of the International Society of Aesthetic Plastic Surgery?

 - Worst-case scenario.
 Consider what will happen if something goes wrong with your procedure.
 Will the surgeon admit liability or will you be left facing expensive medical bills?

 - What happens afterwards?
 It’s also important that you find out about the post-operative care you will receive.
 What will the total cost of the procedure be and how long will recovery take?

 - Seek out personal recommendations.
-Ask friends and family for information about their experiences of overseas cosmetic surgery — do they have any advice or recommendations?
+Ask friends and family for information about their experiences with overseas cosmetic surgery.
+Do they have any advice or recommendations?

 Will I be covered by the reciprocal health care agreement if I undergo cosmetic surgery overseas?

 A reciprocal health care agreement (RHCA) is an agreement in place between the Australian government and the government of a foreign country.
 Under such an agreement, Australian citizens can receive subsidised access to basic health care treatment that is immediately necessary.
 There are currently agreements in place with the United Kingdom, the Republic of Ireland, New Zealand, Belgium, Italy, Malta, the Netherlands, Sweden, Slovenia, Finland and Norway.

 However, RHCAs do not provide any cover for Australian travellers undergoing elective treatment, so you won’t be covered for overseas cosmetic surgery or any resulting complications.